elastic/golang-crossbuild/README.md

 ## fpm Docker image

 This Docker image install the [fpm](https://github.com/jordansissel/fpm) tool that is used to build packages.

-## go/llvm-apple Docker image

-The LLVM compiler present in Debian does not support arm64e architecture, so we need to build our own LLVM compiler to support this architecture.
-The llvm-apple Docker image is based on [Apple LLVM fork](https://github.com/apple/llvm-project) and [osxcross](https://codeload.github.com/tpoechtrager/osxcross).
-The image build the LLVM compiler and configure the image to be able to cross compile for MacOSX.

-LLVM need a SDK for macOS, the MacOSX-SDK used in the Docker image must be genarated from a MacOSX machine.
-For the instructions to package the MacOS SDK see the [Packaging MacOS SDK](#packaging-macos-sdk) section.

 ## go/base Docker image